eProsima/AML-IP/amlip_docs/rst/developer_manual/protocols/protocols.rst

 MultiService over DDS
 ----------------------

-A new communication protocol based on DDS has been designed in order to fulfill the necessity of distributing a task in a network.
+A new communication protocol based on :term:`DDS` has been designed in order to fulfill the necessity of distributing a task in a network.
 The idea is a Service protocol based on Client-Server communication where multiple servers could be available at the same time in the same network.
 This protocol creates an auto-regulated orchestration method where a task could be distributed to **one and only one** server that is publicly available, and each server receives no more than one task at a time.